chikako0219/sharedpanel/README.txt

 4) Setup your activity
 When you add the activity "SharedPanel" on your course, you have to setup items on "Edit settings".

-Facebook Group ID
+・Facebook Group ID
-Twitter Hashtag
+・Twitter Hashtag
-Email address / Password / Subject (email)
+・Email address / Password / Subject (email)
-Email address / Password / Note title (evernote)
+・Email address / Password / Note title (evernote)

 *When you use Evernote, style will be affected by the style of the note itself.
 *To use the Email/Evernote import feature, you need to have PHP IMAP module installed on your server.